Jointly provided by Postgraduate Institute for Medicine and Parkinson & Movement Disorder Alliance

 Method of Participation and Request for Credit

-In order to obtain your CE certificate, please follow the steps below at the conclusion of the activity:
+In order to obtain your CE certificate, please follow the directions provided at the conclusion of the course.

 About this course